cve-search/allocator/README.md

 Software and procedure supporting the allocation of SHVI number (software and hardware vulnerability identifier) via a community portal.

+This software was a precursor of [vulnerability-lookup](https://vulnerability-lookup.org) and the [GCVE](https://gcve.eu/) implementation and it's now archived.

 # Procedure of Allocation

 Anyone can request a SHVI identifier as long as they register to the interface and validate their email address.